-How to stop binge drinking
+How do I stop binge drinking alcohol?

-Why do I binge drink?
+Why do I binge drink alcohol?

 - Social or societal pressure

 - Feeling nervous or anxious in social settings

 - Attempting to distance themselves from stress, low mood and anxiety

 People use binge drinking as an unhealthy coping strategy to try and manage their negative emotions.
 However, alcohol use only ever numbs or mutes these emotions in the short term, rather than helping the person to effectively deal with the root cause of these feelings.